tahaShaheen/tahashaheen.github.io/_culture/1947_bbc_interview.md

 importance: 3
 category: 1947 Partition Archive
 ---
 In 2017, I was interviewed by BBC Radio as part of a documentary titled "Pakistan, Partition And The Present".
 I spoke of my personal journey of recording Partition eyewitness accounts and why this work was important to me.
-Intervieweing team was <a href="https://www.linkedin.com/in/shahzeb-jillani-2539313/">Shahzeb Jillani</a> (BBC correspondent in Pakistan) and <a href="https://www.linkedin.com/in/timmansel/">Tim Mansel</a> (Producer for BBC World Service).

 <div class="row">
     <div class="col-sm-12 mt-3 mt-md-0">